Existence of generalized Busemann functions and Gibbs measures for random walks in random potentials: Introduction

-The fourth condition in our informal definition of the generalized Busemann function was called duality because it expresses a Legendre-Fenchel duality (through the concave function $\ppShapeUnr{\beta}$) between the mean vector $m$ of the Busemann function and a direction $\xi$ for which $m \in \partial\ppShapeUnr{\beta}(\xi)$.
-This duality is used to prove that all subsequential limit points of $X_n/|X_n|_1$ under the associated Gibbs measure (or along the geodesic) are contained in the set of directions $\xi$ for which $m \in \partial \ppShapeUnr{\beta}(\xi)$.
-A similar property holds for the limit points of $X_n/n$, which must lie in the set of vectors $\xi$ which are dual to $m$ in a similar way with respect to the superdifferential of the restricted-length point-to-point free energy.
+The fourth condition in our informal definition of the generalized Busemann function was called duality because it expresses a Legendre-Fenchel duality (through the concave function $\ppShapeUnr{\beta}$) between the mean vector $m$ of the Busemann function and a direction $\xi$ for which $m \in \partial\ppShapeUnr{\beta}(\xi)$ which appears when one uses the Busemann function to construct Gibbs measures or infinite geodesics.

-The study of these Gibbs measures (and geodesics) has been a focus of significant recent attention.
-We discuss some of these related works below and refer the reader to the introduction of \cite{Jan-Ras-Sep-22-} for a more comprehensive discussion.
-The main results of this work are a construction of these generalized Busemann functions (Section \ref{sec:coc}) and an analysis of the associated infinite volume measures (Section \ref{sec:semiinf}).
-Some preliminary results on the general structure of infinite volume Gibbs measures in this general setting, including their equivalence to recovering cocycles, are included in Appendix A.1 of the Ph.D. thesis \cite{Gro-23-}.
+The study of the Gibbs measures and semi-infinite geodesics has been a focus of significant recent attention.
+We discuss some of these related works below and refer the reader to the introduction of \cite{Jan-Ras-Sep-23} for a more comprehensive discussion.
+The main result of this paper establishes the existence of such measures and geodesics in a broad setting, while also detailing some of their fundamental properties.
+The precise statement of our existence result is Theorem \ref{thm:CocycleMeasuresFace} below.
+Informally, we can summarize that result as follows. \begin{itheorem} Under the same hypotheses as Informal Theorem \ref{ithm:Cocycles}, for each $x \in \Z^d$, $\xi$, and $m \in \partial\ppShapeUnr{\beta}(\xi)$, there exists a probability measure $\Qinf{x}{\beta, \m, \w}$ on infinite paths starting at $x$.
+This measure satisfies Gibbs consistency with the restricted-length point-to-point measures and, in an appropriate sense, with the unrestricted-length measures.
+Furthermore, it corresponds to the tilt $m$ through the following dualities: